-The best part is, these chocolate balls are totally no-bake, dairy-free, gluten-free, vegan, soy-free and anything else you can think of.
+The best part is, these Swedish chocolate balls are totally no-bake, dairy-free, gluten-free, vegan, soy-free and anything else you can think of.

-Replace butter with coconut oil using the same ratio, and swap regular sugar for fine organic muscovado ( try also with maple syrup/honey).
+Replace butter with coconut oil using the same ratio, and swap regular sugar for fine organic muscovado ( try also with maple syrup).
 The flavour is so similar you won’t taste the difference, and they become conveniently vegan, making everyone happy.

 Usually kokosballs are the the size of a golf ball, but you can shape them in the size you prefer.
 I go for a bite-sized version, but I’ve in seen shops in Sweden selling chocoballs the size of a baseball (!!).

 Once ready, roll them in coconut flakes.
 These treats are already very sweet, so I use unsweetened dessicated coconut flakes.
 But you can also use pearl sugar or finely chopped nuts like pistachio, almonds or hazelnuts.

-This recipe as you can see is super simple and really fun to make.
-Ask your kids to help you, call up some friends and have a great time recreating these awesome swedish chocolate balls.
-They make a super cute homemade gift for any occasion, from the upcoming Halloween to Christmas, or offered as wedding/birthday party favours.
+This recipe as you can see, is super simple and really fun to make.
+Ask your kids to help you out, or invite your friends over and have a great time recreating these awesome Swedish chocolate balls together.

-- 1 cup / 100gr rolled oats
+- 1/2 cup rolled oats (120 g)

-- ½ cup fine muscovado sugar (or confectioner sugar)
+- 1/2 cup fine muscovado sugar (or confectioner sugar) (120 g)